oracle/python-oracledb/doc/src/user_guide/bind.rst

     for row in cursor:
         print(row)

-For efficiency, retain the return value of ``gettype()`` for reuse instead of making repeated calls to get the type information.
+For efficiency, retain the return value of ``gettype()`` for reuse where possible instead of making repeated calls to get the type information.

 Binding Column and Table Names
 ==============================